Quick Introduction to Bootstrap 4 Grid Systems

 The class col-lg-12 is set to affect larger displays of 62em and above.
 Simultaneously, the col-sm-4 remains intact to affect smaller screens of at least 34em.
-This is responsive web design explained in a single sentence.
-The output should show the elements occupying 3 distinct columns for smaller screen, while they occupy the entire 12-column setup for large screens.
+This is a responsive web design we tried to explain in a single sentence.
+The output should show the elements occupying 3 distinct columns for a smaller screen, while they occupy the entire 12-column setup for large screens.

 Format grids for various screens

 How can you create a flexible layout that will be responsive on desktop, tablets or smartphones?
 Begin by creating a fresh HTML File labeled grids_view.html. then place your basic markup as shown below (it’s almost similar to our first example).

 Now let’s format our grid to suit desktop displays.